harshvr1735/audio_analysis/report.md

 For this project, I created a system that can listen to music in real-time and predict its rhythm patterns.
 Think of it like a smart metronome that can understand the beat of any song you play.
 This was my first experience working with audio processing and machine learning, and I learned a lot along the way.

+## 2. Libraries and Technology Stack Used
+###Programming Language

+Python 3.12

+###Core Libraries

+librosa: Main library for music and audio analysis
+numpy: For numerical computations and array operations
+scikit-learn: For machine learning (Random Forest model)
+sounddevice: For real-time audio input handling

+###Development Tools

+Visual Studio Code (VSCode) as the IDE pytest for testing virtual environment (venv) for package management

+###Helper Libraries

+matplotlib: For visualizations (if needed)
+queue: For handling real-time audio buffers

-## 2. My Approach to Analyzing Music
+## 3. My Approach to Analyzing Music

 I broke down the music analysis into three main parts: